faridajhabvala/Assignment-1-critique/README.md

 * and that the university cares more about winning games and getting money for their new stadium.

 ## What are the limitations of the data?
 * It doesn't show differences in the graduation rate of student athletes by sport (for example, if students who play water polo graduate significantly more than students who play football).
+In fact, UC Berkeley football players have the [lowest graduation rates](http://www.dailycal.org/2012/11/05/rankings-show-cal-football-team-has-lowest-graduation-rate-in-league/) in the PAC12 league, according to The Daily Californian.
 * It would also be great to include additional data that explains why in the 2002-2003 academic year, student athletes had a much higher graduation rate than all the years shown.

 ## Can you find where this (original) data exists online?
 If so, post the relevant URLs.